 But this new white area is made up of 2 squares- the top left measuring b * b= b2 and the bottom right one measuring a * a= a2

 So the previous white area, c2 , must be equal to this new white area, a2+b2, and the theorem is proven.

 Now that we've explained the basic concept of the Pythagorean theorem in geometry, let's scroll down to work on specific geometry problems relating to this topic.

-When we introduced the Pythagorean theorem, we proved it in a manner very similar to the way Pythagoras originally proved it, using geometric shifting and rearrangement of 4 identical copies of a … [Read more...] about Pythagorean Theorem: Proof Using Triangle Similarity
+When we introduced the Pythagorean theorem, we proved it in a manner very similar to the way Pythagoras originally proved it, using geometric shifting and rearrangement of 4 identical copies of a … [Read more...] about Prove the Pythagorean Theorem Using Triangle Similarity

 Today we'll discuss one of the simple applications of the Pythagorean Theorem: finding the lengths of the edges in a right triangle.
 The most common application of the Pythagorean theorem is to use … [Read more...] about Pythagorean Theorem: Lengths of Edges in a Right Triangle